vipul2802/o365hq.com/content/blog/Facilitate your compliance work with a new tool from Microsoft.md

     organization);
-2. Technical configuration involving various Microsoft Cloud features (with links to satisfy your curiosity on how to implement certain controls, for example, Office 365 message encryption for GDPR control, which we discuss here).
+2. Technical configuration involving various Microsoft Cloud features (with links to satisfy your curiosity on how to implement certain controls, for example, Microsoft 365 message encryption for GDPR control, which we discuss here).

 ![](https://o365hq.com/images/250.png)